Jennifer E. RothmanProfessor of Law

 Jennifer E. Rothman is Professor of Law and the Joseph Scott Fellow at Loyola Law School, Los Angeles.
 She joined the Loyola faculty from Washington University in St. Louis, where she was an Associate Professor of Law.
 Professor Rothman teaches courses in the areas of Trademarks and Unfair Competition, Copyright, Intellectual Property Theory, Free Speech, Torts and the Right of Publicity.

 Professor Rothman researches and writes primarily in the areas of intellectual property and constitutional law.
-She has published numerous articles, including topics such as the consideration of the use of custom in intellectual property; the inalienability of rights of publicity; the use of substantive due process analysis to evaluate uses of copyrighted works; the treatment of sex in intellectual property law; the conflicts between copyright and right of publicity law; the move away from the confusion requirement in trademark law; and the true threats doctrine in First Amendment jurisprudence.
+She has published numerous articles on a variety of inellectual property and constitutional law topics.
 Her work regularly appears in top law reviews and journals, including Cornell Law Review, Georgetown Law Journal, Virginia Law Review, Harvard Journal of Law & Public Policy and the Stanford Law & Policy Review.
 Professor Rothman is nationally recognized as a leading scholar in the intellectual property field and has been invited to speak on the topic at a variety of esteemed institutions, including Columbia, Stanford, University of Chicago, University of Pennsylvania, U.C.
-Berkeley and UCLA.
+Berkeley, UCLA and Yale.
+Her most recent article, Commercial Speech, Commercial Use, and the Intellectual Property Quagmire is forthcoming in the Virginia Law Review.
+In the article, she challenges the intellectual property paradigm for defining and disfavoring both commercial speech and commercial uses.
+Rothman is an elected member of the American Law Institute and serves as a member of the consulting groups for the Restatement of Copyright, and Restatement (Third) of Information Privacy Principles.

 Rothman received her A.B. from Princeton University where she received the Asher Hinds Book Prize and the Grace May Tilton Prize for her senior thesis on Strategies for Making Films from Written Fiction.
 Rothman received an M.F.A. in film production from the University of Southern California's School of Cinematic Arts, where she directed an award-winning documentary.
 Rothman then worked in the film industry for a number of years, including positions at Paramount Pictures and Castle Rock Entertainment.